MI-AFP/tutorials/tutorials/11_elm-building-web-apps.md

 ```

-On JavaScript side, you can send a message to the Elm app using the port.
+On JavaScript side, we can send a message to the Elm app using the port.

 ```js
 var program = require('src/Todos.elm');